Most of you have not planned to start out until the snowpack has cleared, sometime in late June.

 JMT Hiker Resources

 Well-prepared hikers are the happiest and safest!
-Below are links to useful information for planning your JMT hike.
+Below are links to useful information for planning your John Muir Trail hike.
 Whether you want to know about snowpack conditions or get some helpful tips on preventing blisters, you will find it all below.
 If you would like to add any information, please contact us.

 Planning your hike